-From early 2016 and now into Fall of 2017, we’ve seen a lot of changes in the Real Estate Market.
-As a Real Estate Agent in Guelph and the surrounding areas, I’ve seen prices of homes change as well as buying and selling habits of homeowners and potential homebuyers.
+From early 2016 and now into the Fall of 2017, we’ve seen a lot of changes in the Real Estate Market.
+As a Real Estate Agent in Guelph and the surrounding areas, I’ve seen prices of homes change as well as the buying and selling habits of homeowners and potential homebuyers.
 With changes in behaviour for the Real Estate Market in Guelph and elsewhere, many are curious as to why the Market Value of a home fluctuates.
-Understanding why Market Value (MV) changes can help you better navigate choices you make regarding your home.
+Understanding why Market Value (MV) changes can help you better navigate the choices you make regarding your home.

 What is Market Value?

 If you’re stepping into the Real Estate Market, you need to understand what Market Value represents before you go much further.
 In the simplest terms, Market Value is the worth of a home on the Real Estate Market.